Ub Iwerks: Disney work (1919–1929)

 In spring 1928, Disney was removed from the Oswald series, and much of his staff was hired away to Winkler Pictures.
 He promised to never again work with a character he did not own.
 Disney asked Iwerks, who stayed on, to start drawing up new character ideas.
 Iwerks tried sketches of frogs, dogs, and cats, but none of these appealed to Disney.
 A female cow and male horse were created at this time by Iwerks, but were also rejected.
 They later turned up as Clarabelle Cow and Horace Horsecollar.
 Ub Iwerks eventually got inspiration from an old drawing.
 In 1925, Hugh Harman drew some sketches of mice around a photograph of Walt Disney.
 Then, on a train ride back from a failed business meeting, Walt Disney came up with the original sketch for the character that was eventually called Mickey Mouse.
 Afterward, Disney took the sketch to Iwerks.
 In turn, he drew a more clean-cut and refined version of Mickey, but one that still followed the original sketch.

 The first few Mickey Mouse and Silly Symphony cartoons were animated almost entirely by Iwerks, including Steamboat Willie, The Skeleton Dance and The Haunted House.
-However, as Iwerks began to draw more and more cartoons on a daily basis, he chafed under Disney's dictatorial rule.
-Iwerks also felt he wasn't getting the credit he deserved for drawing all of Disney's successful cartoons.
-Eventually, Iwerks and Disney had a falling out; their friendship and working partnership were severed in January 1930.
-According to an unconfirmed account, a child approached Disney and Iwerks at a party and asked for a picture of Mickey to be drawn on a napkin, to which Disney handed the pen and paper to Iwerks and stated, "Draw it."
-Iwerks became furious and threw the pen and paper, storming out.
-Iwerks accepted a contract with Disney's former distributor, Pat Powers to leave Disney and start an animation studio under his own name.
+However, as Iwerks began to animate more and more cartoons on a daily basis, he grew increasingly resentful of Disney's leadership and felt his contributions were underappreciated.
+Iwerks and Disney's partnership ultimately splintered in January 1930.
+At a party, a child requested that Disney draw Mickey Mouse on a napkin, and Disney handed the pen to Iwerks, saying, "Why don't you draw Mickey and I'll sign it."
+Iwerks was enraged and stormed off.

+Iwerks accepted a contract with Disney's former distributor, Pat Powers, to leave Disney and start an animation studio under his own name.
 His last Mickey Mouse cartoon was Wild Waves (1929) and final Disney film was the Silly Symphony Autumn (1930).
 (Powers and Disney had an earlier falling-out over Disney's use of the Powers Cinephone sound-on-film system—actually copied by Powers from DeForest Phonofilm without credit—in early Disney cartoons.)
+He also penciled the first strips of the Mickey Mouse comic strip.